0jewell/prism/README.md

 # Prism
-A ECS library based on Celesta
+A lightweight and efficient ECS library that uses reactive queries to manage entity behavior dynamically.